 Figure 1.20.
-Model predicted and observed survey biomass for the Shelikof Strait acoustic survey.
-The Shelikof acoustic survey is modeled with three catchability periods corresponding to the two acoustic systems used on the R/V Miller Freeman (MF), with an additional catchability period for the R/V Dyson (DY) in 2008-2010.
+Model predicted and observed survey biomass for the Shelikof Strait acoustic survey for the base model (Model 1).
+The Shelikof acoustic survey is modeled with three catchability periods corresponding to the two acoustic systems used on the R/V Miller Freeman (MF), with an additional catchability period for the R/V Oscar Dyson (DY) in 2008-2013.
 Error bars indicate plus and minus two standard deviations.
+A CV of 0.2 is assumed for all acoustic surveys when fitting the model.